zaphosting/docs/docs/contribution-submission.md

 You should name the repository based on the suggestion that was accepted and tick the `Copy the master branch only` text.
 Next, press the create button and await a few seconds until it has successfully forked.

 Now you can head over to the next section to create or edit content.
-For more advanced users, creating locally may make more sense as you can test it easily and on-the-go
+For more advanced users, creating locally may make more sense as you can test it easily and on-the-go.

 ### Creating locally via editor
 The recommended way to **create new content** is to do so through locally via an editor such as Visual Studio Code.
 In this section, we will show you how to create a new guide locally through an editor.